dclabs-sandy/TC-DATA-CICD-pipeline/README.md

 ![pipeline-screenshot](images/pipeline-screenshot.png)

-This repository provides an easy-to-deploy pipeline for the development, testing, building and deployment of applications written in Go.
-Although this example is tailored to Go, it can be easily modified to deploy applications written in other languages too.
+This repository provides an easy-to-deploy pipeline for the development, testing, building and deployment of Tech College applications

 Services Used: